neoclide/coc-tsserver/Readme.md

 - `typescript.format.placeOpenBraceOnNewLineForControlBlocks`: Defines whether an open brace is put onto a new line for control blocks or not.
 Default: `false`
 - `typescript.format.semicolons`: Defines handling of optional semicolons.
 Requires using TypeScript 3.7 or newer in the workspace.
 Default: `"ignore"`
   Valid options: ["ignore","insert","remove"]
+- `typescript.format.indentSwitchCase`: Defines whether an indent is inserted when a `case` or `default` clause is inside a `switch` statement.
+Default: `true`
 - `typescript.suggest.includeAutomaticOptionalChainCompletions`: Enable/disable showing completions on potentially undefined values that insert an optional chain call.
 Requires TS 3.7+ and strict null checks to be enabled.
 Default: `true`
 - `typescript.workspaceSymbols.scope`: Controls which files are searched by [go to symbol in workspace](https://code.visualstudio.com/docs/editor/editingevolved#_open-symbol-by-name).
 Default: `"allOpenProjects"`
   Valid options: ["allOpenProjects","currentProject"]
+- `typescript.workspaceSymbols.excludeLibrarySymbols`: Exclude symbols from library files (e.g. `node_modules`) when searching for symbols in the workspace.
+Default: `true`
 - `typescript.autoClosingTags`: Enable/disable automatic closing of JSX tags.
 Default: `true`
 - `typescript.preferGoToSourceDefinition`: Makes Go to Definition avoid type declaration files when possible by triggering Go to Source Definition instead.
 Requires using TypeScript 4.7+ in the workspace.
 Default: `false`
 - `javascript.showUnused`: Show unused variable hint.
 Default: `true`